 Prosci Change Saturation Model

 Change capacity is a function of culture, history, structure, perceived need for change, and change management competency.
 Change disruption is a function of the number of changes going on and the disruption that each one causes.
-The disruption a change effort creates (or the amount of water the effort adds to the bucket) is determined by the nature of the given initiative and how effectively the people side of that change is managed.
+The disruption a change effort creates (or the amount of water the effort adds to the bucket) is determined by the nature of the given initiative and how effectively the people side of the change is managed.

 Many organizations are feeling saturated right now.
 In addition to pandemic-related changes, industries are changing, the economy is uncertain, and many companies are facing growing pressure to change in order to survive.